 The Board has determined that at least one member of the Audit Committee is an "audit committee financial expert," as defined in the rules enacted by the SEC under the Sarbanes-Oxley Act, Section 303A of NYSE Listed Company Manual, and Rule No. 05-2011, as amended by Rule No. 05-2014, of the Superintendency of Banks.
-As of the date hereof, the Audit Committee's financial expert is Mr. Fausto de Andrade Ribeiro.
-Mr. Ribeiro is independent as defined by the NYSE Listed Company Manual and Item 407 of Regulation S-K.
+As of the date hereof, the Audit Committee's financial expert is Mr. Roland Holst.
+Mr. Holst is independent as defined by the NYSE Listed Company Manual and Item 407 of Regulation S-K.